 Upon waking, it wasn’t difficult to draw a connection between the garden and my waking life.
 The previous day, as I had been talking with a friend, I had mentioned that I was trying to take a more balanced approach in a certain area of my life.
 By itself, the garden probably wouldn’t have been difficult to interpret, but the in-dream commentary left no room for doubt: it was itself an interpretation.

 Again, this does not look like a wish-fulfillment.
 I’m sure it would be possible to formulate a wish based on its associations: when you look closely, the difference between wishes and other thoughts is only a matter of perspective.
-Reinterpreting a neutral thought as a wish or a fear is as easy as moving numbers around in a mathematical equation, which is why Freud’s ingenious way of interpreting his patients’ dreams in support his theory isn’t as impressive as it looks.
+Reinterpreting a neutral thought as a wish or a fear is as easy as moving numbers around in a mathematical equation, which is why Freud’s ingenious way of interpreting his patients’ dreams to support his theory isn’t as impressive as it looks.

 Other dreams of mine have been even more explicit in including the beginnings of their own interpretations.
 After I had had a few dreams with my family’s cat Nike in them, I figured out that she was being used as a concrete representation of victory—the literal meaning of her name in Greek.
 There are a couple dreams in my journal where I make a mental note of what she is representing while the dream is taking place.